Digital Marketing for Restaurants: Our 6 Top Tips

 You may even want to consider hiring a professional food photographer to come in and take the best possible snapshots of your favorite dishes.
 When you upload the photo, make sure you also include a few relevant hashtags.

-Social media marketing for restaurants should also include forming relationships with influencers in the food industry.
+Social media marketing for restaurants or franchises should also include forming relationships with influencers in the food industry.

 These are people like other chefs, food bloggers, Instagram-famous foodies, restaurant reviews, food writers, and even cookbook authors.
 Not only do these influencers have tons of followers, which means more exposure when they create posts featuring your restaurant.